-When you have decided to have replacement windows installed in San Jose, CA, you will be selecting many different aspects of each window.
+When you have decided to have window replacement in Campbell, CA, you will be selecting many different aspects of each window.
 This will include the type of window, the material the window is made with, and the type of glass that is used in the window, among other things.

 Glass options may be the item in replacement windows that you are least familiar with.
 Most homeowners think that glass is simply glass – the same kind of glass that you are used to seeing in almost every window you have ever looked through.

 However, there are many different kinds of glass that you can use in each of your windows.
 Each type of glass has benefits and a specific purpose.
 To know which kind of glass you want or need, you need to understand the glass itself.

 The most basic kind of glass is float glass.
 Float glass is manufactured using a method known as the Pilkington process.
 Molten glass from a furnace is poured onto a flatbed of molten tin, where it conforms to the container’s shape to form large sheets of glass.